david672orford/pub-tools/docs/notes-on-obs.md

 ## Integration of OBS Studio with other Programs

-Video and audio can be fed into and out of OBS using the virtual camera, streaming protocols, and players embeded in browser sources.
+Video and audio can be fed into and out of OBS using the virtual camera, virtual audio coables, streaming protocols, and players embeded in browser sources.

 * [How to Use OBS with Zoom](https://www.eigenmagic.com/2020/04/22/how-to-use-obs-studio-with-zoom/)
 * [VDO.Ninja](https://docs.vdo.ninja/) -- Browser-based videoconferencing designed for integration with OBS
 * [Send SRT Video from OBS to OBS without a Server](https://youtu.be/eDgZ-IqvCJc?si=jGq48syIcpUk4IIL) -- SRT is a streaming format which can connect programs

 ## OBS-Websocket Documentation

+OBS-Websocket is a plugin for OBS (now included in the official packages) which allows an external program to learn its state and control it.
+Controlling OBS through a websocket is often easier than writing a plugging or a script to run inside OBS.

 * [Github Site](https://github.com/obsproject/obs-websocket)
 * [Protocol](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md)